 Why study Art Education?

-The Master of Arts in Art Education is a bold summer intensive graduate degree designed to advance professional careers of artists and educators who are committed to democratizing access to high quality arts education in various settings that include schools, museums and galleries, as well as community and cultural organizations.
+The Master of Arts in Art Education is a bold summer intensive graduate degree designed to advance the professional careers of artists and educators who are committed to democratizing access to high-quality arts education in various settings that include schools, museums, and galleries, as well as community and cultural organizations.

 Leveraging the expertise in creative thought and action at the College of Design, Architecture, Art, and Planning (DAAP), the Master of Arts in Art Education prepares today’s teachers and future educators to address ongoing educational challenges.

 The program is designed to be completed in four semesters, encompassing two intensive 8-week on-campus summer sessions that are complemented by online courses.
 Seeking to accommodate the schedule of teaching professionals, this summer intensive format enables deep engagement with studies during the months when educators are typically not teaching.

 The curriculum and related experiences promote student engagement with three core aspects of the program: